Stegogo/mesh-viewer/README.md

       <img src="readme/shading-smooth.png" alt="Face + Wireframe" width="300" height="250">
     </p>
   <p>
   This project uses Qt 5.12 for user interface, and OpenGL for graphical effects.
 MeshViewer includes the custom camera controller class, a mesh class with custom material, and GLSL shaders for custom effects (wireframe + flat shading).
 Custom features were implemented for the sake of better flexibility of the program.
+In the "test-meshes" directory you can find some basic models that you can display in the program, but anything of the .ply, .obj, and .stl format will be ok as well.
   </p>
 </p>

 ## Controls
 <p align="center">
+  <p>Left Mouse Button : Rotate mesh</p>
   <p>W/S || ⇧/⇩	: Rotate mesh (z axis)</p>
   <p>A/D || ⇦/⇨	: Rotate mesh (x axis)</p>
   <p>Mouse Wheel	: Zoom in/out</p>